 For the blue-collar worker, the driving force behind change was factory automation using programmable machine tools.
 For the office worker, it's office automation using computer technology: enterprise-resource-planning systems, groupware, intranets, extranets, expert systems, the Web, and e-commerce.

-For the pioneers in crypto currency, that driving force behind change is the blockchain.
-This disruptive technology is the foundation stone of the credibility that Bitcoin and other digital currencies are enjoying.
+For the pioneers in cryptocurrency, the driving force behind change is the blockchain.
+This disruptive technology is the keystone of the credibility that Bitcoin and other digital currencies are enjoying.

 Blockchain technology has revolutionized the role of trust in business.
 We know that a system using blockchain cannot be tinkered with.
 Not by any private company, not by any statutory regulator, and certainly not by the government.
 The beauty of the model is in its simplicity.
 A piece of information (the block) gets recorded on a virtual ledger (the chain), only after being verified by several thousand participants from all over the world.
 Once added to the chain, the record cannot be erased or altered.

 It is a mechanism that allows each and every record to be traced back to its roots, hence giving more power to the people by being transparent and, so far, incorruptible.
-Now such a credible technological system, despite having shot to fame with applications in financial transactions, certainly holds the key to countless applications in other sectors.
-Let’s look at a few possibilities:
+Having established its credibility in financial transactions, blockchain technology could potentially have applications in numerous other sectors:

 Relief Project Payments